BlackSamorez/tensor_parallel/README.md

 # tensor_parallel

-Split your PyTorch model between multiple GPUs in one line of code.
-Doesn't require PhD in DeepSpeed configuration.
+Run your PyTorch model on multiple GPUs with one extra line of code.

 ```python
 import transformers